hove-io/navitia_sdk_docs/aroundme/android/0.3.1/communicating_with.md

 ## Journey

 This module communicates with [Journey]({{ site.baseurl }}/journey/) module in order to get directions for a chosen itinerary.
 You should enable the `Go from/Go to` feature when first initializing the module by calling `AroundMeUI.getInstance().withGoFromGoTo()`.\
-The `Router` module should be initialized also with the right parameters, please refer to the code below:
+The `Router` module should be initialized also with the right parameters since it’s mandatory to build the connection between these modules:

 ```kotlin
 if (!Router.getInstance().isInit) {